canonical/packer-maas/windows/README.md

 ## Supported Microsoft Windows Versions

-This process has been build and deployment tested with the following versions of Microsoft Windows:
+This process has been built and deployment tested with the following versions of Microsoft Windows:

 * Azure Local 23H2